LiQgroup/DRM/README.md

 # DRM
-Distance Regression Model
+Distance-based Regression Model

 ## Description
-Distance-based regression model is a commonly used statistical analysis strategy to identify feature patterns in genomics, genetics and other application areas.
-It is specially useful for high-dimensional biological or genetic data with a proper distance or similarity measure available.
-This model brings in a pseudo F test statistic and its signiﬁcance is computed via permutation procedure, which is computationally demanding and might restrict its application in large-scale studies.
-We ﬁnd that when the sample size is large, the denominator of the pseudo F test statistic is almost invariant.
-Therefore, the numerator is a good approximation of the F test statistic.
-We standardize the numerator and derive its asymptotic distribution to obtain the p-value when the sample size is large.
+Distance-based regression model has become a powerful approach to identifying phenotypic associations in many ﬁelds including genetics, genomics, and neuroscience.
+It is found to be particularly useful for high-dimensional biological and genetic data that have a proper distance or similarity measure.
+Based on this model, a pseudo F statistic is conventionally employed to perform the test.
+Its statistical signiﬁcance is assessed by permutation procedures, which are usually computationally demanding and thus limit the application of the distance-based regression approach in large-scale studies.
+By noticing that the denominator of the pseudo F statistic is almost constant when the sample size is large, we develop a test based on the numerator and further derive its asymptotic distribution.
+The analyses of simulated data demonstrate the accuracy and computational efﬁciency of the asymptotic distribution.

 The package DRM contains two functions that can calculate p-values in the distance regression model, including drm.pf (pseudo F test statistic) and fast.pf (standard error difference, calculated using asymptotic distribution or permutation procedure).
 This package also contains a function which can transform a distance matrix to a similarity matrix.